XDanz/order-matcher/readme.md

   1. On the __price__ that is best for the active order (the one just entered)
   2. On the __time__ the order was entered (first come first served)

-There is a skeleton class `com.cinnober.exercise.ordermatcher.OrderMatcher` which contains a few methods that need to be implemented.
+There is a skeleton class `OrderMatcher` which contains a few methods that need to be implemented.
 There are also a few JUnit test cases that currently fails.
 Implement the methods correctly and they will pass.

 ## Build and Run ##